Learn why NFT businesses should move towards AML compliance and get a free guide at the end of the article.

 My name is Tony and I’m the Chief Legal Officer at Sumsub.
 Our legal team has a wide range of duties, ranging from internal compliance to offering consultancy services to our customers.
 As user verification is ultimately a legal task, Sumsub cannot function without our legal and compliance experts.

-NFT technology is quite a fascinating topic.
 In a recent webinar, we talked about the nature of NFTs, their future, and how they’re regulated.
 Today, I want to get into how NFT marketplaces can achieve AML compliance to prepare for future legislation.

 NFT stands for Non-Fungible Token.
 “Non-Fungible” means that the token cannot be exchanged, since it’s unique.
 In essence, an NFT is a certificate of ownership recorded on the blockchain.
 Examples of NFTs include tokens made for digital art, collectibles, event tickets, and even property.